Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/features-and-requirements.md

 - The system can ensure that uploaded documents are properly stored.
 - The system can validate file format before accepting uploads.

+#### 4. Delete uploaded Documents
+- The system can allow users to log into or out of a document upload/delete portal.
+- The system can allow authorized users to delete existed documents.
+- The system can ensure that uploaded documents are properly deleted.

 ## Non-Functional Requirements

 #### 1. Availability & Reliability